PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 - Surgery Procedures
 - Imaging Procedures

+Notes:
 **Only instantiated procedures are included in this table.
-Please exclude cancelled procedures**
+Please exclude cancelled procedures** **For CPT Codes, only include codes that are included in the standard CPT4 vocabulary from the distributed vocabulary**

 Field |Foreign Key/NOT Null Constraint |Network Requirement |Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---| ---